 Anyone can get the flu, but school-aged children are at a much higher risk for contracting and spreading the virus because of the dense populations in school buildings.
 However, with a few preventative measures, you can help keep the flu virus from spreading.

-Here are a few flu prevention tips to help you prevent the spread of flu in your school or daycare.
+Below we’ve outlined flu prevention tips to help you prevent the spread of flu in your school or daycare.

-1. Encourage your staff and students to get flu vaccines:
+1. Encourage your staff and students to get flu vaccines.

-2. Stop the spread of flu by disinfecting surfaces:
+2. Stop the spread of flu by disinfecting surfaces.

-3. Teach students about germs and proper hand washing techniques:
+3. Teach students about germs and proper handwashing techniques.

 5. Lastly, encourage your staff and students to stay home when they’re sick.